 Spread a Smile works closely with its partner hospitals to support and extend developmental play and entertainment services.
 Our entertainers and play activities bring joy and laughter and create strong, positive memories of a child’s time in hospital that support their coping mechanisms and build their self-esteem whilst reducing feelings of loneliness, anxiety and fear.

-In early 2020, we commissioned Oxford Brooks University to conduct independent research into the impact of our work.
-The result are due in early June and will be shared in July 2020.
+In 2020, we commissioned Oxford Brooks University to conduct independent research into the impact of our work.
+A summary of the results can be found in our latest annual report HERE.

 - Creating hope – to replace the heartache and pain associated with diagnosis and treatment with joy, laughter and fun allows a child, young person and their family to feel normal again and, if only for a short time, brings hope for the future

 - Helping understanding through play – play is an essential part of childhood and adolescence and is at the very heart of a child’s mental, social and emotional growth and well-being.
 From the earliest age, playing helps children to learn, to relate to other people and to have fun.
 This does not stop when they are admitted to hospital when children are at their most vulnerable.
 They are not only ill, but also they are separated from their friends and familiar surroundings.
 Having fun with our entertainers can really make a real and positive difference to their acceptance of their illness and treatment.
 Through our interactions they feel supported as they prepare for hospital procedures and treatment